What is a codependent person?

-The University of California UC Davis Healthcare System defines a person that is codependent as someone with low self-esteem who looks outside themselves for their happiness.
+A person that is codependent is someone with low self-esteem who looks outside themselves for their happiness.
 They usually look to other people, often people they care for.
 People who are codependent often see themselves as saviors.
 Unfortunately, those that they save are normally those who most need to save themselves.
 A codependent person can take steps to escape this unhealthy habit.

-According to the National Institute on Drug Abuse, codependency poses a health risk to women more than men.
+Codependency poses a health risk to women more than men.
 This is not to say that men are not codependent.
-Members of both sexes need to recognize the symptoms of codependency in order to escape it.
-Some of these symptoms are:
+Members of both sexes need to recognize the signs of codependency in order to escape it.
+Some of the signs of a codependent person are:

 - Low self-esteem – this includes feelings of inadequacy and self doubt